Notes on Theory of Distributed Systems: Using local synchronization

 On a bidirectional ring we can get $O(n \log n)$ messages and $O(n)$ time with power-of-2 probing, using an algorithm of Hirschberg and Sinclair~\cite{HirschbergS1980}.
 See §\ref{section-hirschberg-sinclair}.

-An evil trick: if we have synchronized starting, known $n$, and known id space, we can have process with id $i$ wait until round $i\cdot n$ to start sending its id around, and have everybody else drop out when they receive it; this way only one process (the one with smallest id) ever starts a message and only $n$ messages are sent~\cite{FredericksonL1987}.
+A sneaky trick: if we have synchronized starting and known $n$, and IDs that are natural numbers (or that can be converted to natural numbers), we can have process with ID $i$ wait until round $i\cdot n$ to start sending its ID around, and have everybody else drop out when they receive it; this way only one process (the one with smallest ID) ever starts a message and only $n$ messages are sent.
 But the running time can be pretty bad.
+If we are willing to do a bit more tinkering, we can follow~\cite[Lemma 1]{FredericksonL1987} and have ID $i$ be forwarded by each process only after $2^i$ steps; this also gets $O(n)$ message complexity, at the cost of even worse time complexity, but it does not require knowing $n$.

-For general networks, we can apply the same basic strategy as in Le Lann-Chang-Roberts by having each process initiate a broadcast/convergecast algorithm that succeeds only if the initiator has the smallest id.
+For general networks, we can apply the same basic strategy as in Le Lann-Chang-Roberts by having each process initiate a broadcast/convergecast algorithm that succeeds only if the initiator has the smallest ID.
 See §\ref{section-leader-election-in-general-networks}.

 Some additional algorithms for the asynchronous ring are given in §§\ref{section-Peterson-leader-election} and~\ref{section-randomized-leader-election}.
 Lower bounds are shown in §\ref{section-leader-election-lower-bounds}.